-Sharing a persuasive essay with the rest of the class can be both exciting and intimidating.
+Sharing a persuasive essay with the rest of the class or with family and friends can be both exciting and intimidating.
 Learn from the experience and use the feedback to make the next essay even better.

 Time4Writing Teaches Persuasive Essay Writing

 Time4Writing essay writing courses offer a highly effective way to learn how to write the types of essays required for school, standardized tests, and college applications.
 These online writing classes for elementary, middle school, and high school students, break down the writing process into manageable chunks, easily digested by young writers.
 Students steadily build writing skills and confidence with each online writing course, guided by one-on-one instruction with a dedicated, certified teacher.
+We first introduce essay writing to students at the elementary level, with our Beginning Essay Writing course, where they will have an opportunity to write their first five-paragraph essay.
 Our middle school online writing courses, Welcome to the Essay and Advanced Essay, teach students the fundamentals of writing essays, including the persuasive essay.
 The high school online writing class, Exciting Essay Writing, focuses in depth on the essay writing process with preparation for college as the goal.
-The online writing classes for kids also cover how to interpret writing prompts in testing situations.
+Time4Writing’s online writing classes for kids also cover how to interpret writing prompts in testing situations.
 Read what parents are saying about their children’s progress with Time4Writing’s online writing courses.

 Register Now to get started right away